Discrete Latent Structure in Neural Networks: Path Gradient Estimator (The Reparametrization Trick)

 leading to the following approximate gradient:

 This time, in the forward pass only discrete values \(\z\in\cZ\) are passed to the downstream model.
-Still, due to the use of relaxations in both Gumbel-Softmax and Gumbel-ST, Assumption~2 is still necessary. \citet{paulus2020gradient} catalogue and study a number of structured Gumbel-based models, and \citet{huijben2022review} provide a broader survey of gradient estimation with Gumbel-Max and Gumbel-Softmax is available
+Still, due to the use of relaxations in both Gumbel-Softmax and Gumbel-ST, \cref{assumption:relaxed_decoder}: is still necessary. \citet{paulus2020gradient} catalog and study a number of structured Gumbel-based models, and \citet{huijben2022review} provide a broader survey of gradient estimation with Gumbel-Max and Gumbel-Softmax is available The Gumbel-ST approximation is well-suited and popular for learning models with incremental latent structure, for instance \emph{sequence-to-sequence-to-sequence} models \citep{baziotis-etal-2019-seq} and related \citep{xu2022latentqueries}.

-\paragraph{Implicit Maximum Likelihood Estimation (I-MLE)}
+\paragraph{Implicit Maximum Likelihood Estimation (I-MLE).}

 One interesting approach is to combine the structured perturbation methods described above with surrogate gradient approaches (\cref{section:pulled_back_interpretation}).
 An implicit maximum likelihood estimation approach with perturbation-based implicit differentiation has been proposed by \citet{niepert2021implicit} which combines these two ideas.
 I-MLE uses a surrogate gradient construction defined as